garywong-bc/nrm-survey/README.md

 ### Copy over the NRM-specific Configuration File

 Use `oc cp` to copy the config.php file, with the correct SURVEY_NAME, such as:

 `oc -n b7cg3n-deploy cp openshift/application/config/config.php $(oc -n b7cg3n-deploy get pods | grep mds-app- | grep Running | awk '{print $1}'):/opt/app-root/src/application/config/`

-NOTE: This file will not exist yet, as the wizard has not yet been run.
+NOTE: This file will not exist yet, as the initial install has not yet been run.

 The `config.php` file has NRM-specific details such as the SMTP host and settings, and reply-to email addresses.